snap-cloud/SnapSite/README.md

 This site is built by a home-brewed page descriptor system designed to be super simple and save you from copy-pasting any HTML around.
 Here's how it works:

-* The `build.sh` script reads all `.snp` page descriptor files and builds each HTML page accordingly, giving it the same name as the descriptor file.
+* The `build.sh` script reads all `.snp` page descriptor files from the `/pages` directory and builds each HTML page accordingly, giving it the same name as the descriptor file.
 * Page descriptors define a page by enumerating what templates (chunks of HTML) should compose the page.
 * Multiple templates can be concatenated together by placing them in the same line, separated by semicolons.
 * Template names in the descriptor file are matched against files under the `/templates` directory.
-* Templates are plain HTML files that may or may not define a `@content` placeholder.
+* Templates are plain HTML files with a `.tmp` extension that may or may not define a `@content` placeholder.
 * If said placeholder exists, the templates found in the next line of the descriptor file are going to be rendered into it.
 * The generated pages are stored in the `www` folder.
 * Only `.html` files with the same name as the descriptor files are going to be overwritten.
 You can place any other files into `www`, such as Javascript files, images or stylesheets.